-M. Li et al., "EMI from Cavity Modes of Shielding Enclosures-FDTD Modeling and Measurements," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2000.
+M. Li et al., "EMI from Cavity Modes of Shielding Enclosures-FDTD Modeling and Measurements," IEEE Transactions on Electromagnetic Compatibility, vol. 42, no. 1, pp. 29 - 38, Institute of Electrical and Electronics Engineers (IEEE), Feb 2000.

 Electrical and Computer Engineering

 Electromagnetic Field Effects; Electromagnetic Shielding; Electromagnetic Wave Interference; Finite Difference Method; Mathematical Models; Signal Interference; Time Domain Analysis; Electromagnetic Interference (EMI); Shielding Enclosures; Electromagnetic Compatibility

 © 2000 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.